 Your area should be quiet and peaceful, which is why Buddha instructed monks to go into the forest in the Anapanasati Sutta.
 It is easy to get distracted, so make sure that there are as few distractions as possible.

 Also, consider lighting.
 The area should not be too light nor too dark.
 And it should be a comfortable temperature.
 You don’t want to be shivering or sweating profusely when you meditate.

 2: Choose a posture

-You can use whichever pose you’re happiest with.
-Just makes sure you have good posture.
+You can do Anapanasati meditation lying, standing, or sitting.
+Just make sure you have good posture.

 Begin to focus on your breathing.

 You might find it helpful to count your breaths.
 If so, count an inhalation and exhalation as one count.
 Breathe in, breathe out, count one.
 Breathe in, breathe out, count two etc. This connects us with the breath.